 #RuhrRegion #IndustrialRegion #CapitalOfCulture

 Old industrial facilities and green parks – Bochum is a city undergoing significant changes.
 If you keep an open mind, you’ll recognise its charm and learn to appreciate the honesty of its inhabitants.
-Bochum is situated in the urbanised Ruhr region, a former industrial powerhouse and now one of Europe’s capitals of culture.
+Bochum is situated in the urbanised Ruhr region, a former industrial powerhouse and in 2010 one of Europe’s capitals of culture.

 The residents of Bochum must have a very special relationship to their city.
 The former mining and industrial city located in the conurbation of the Ruhr region is adjusting to the challenges of the future, and that’s one of the reasons why its inhabitants love their city.
 For all of its subtle charm, you might not recognise what makes the city worth loving at first glance.
 The German singer Herbert Grönemeyer wrote a famous song about Bochum, in which he sings: “You’re no beauty, grey with work, you love yourself without make-up, you’re the honest type.”
 It’s amazing how in so few words one can sum up Bochum – not especially beautiful, but honest.

 The Ruhr region used to be the centre of Germany’s heavy industry.
 It was a coal and steel producing region, called “Germany’s black lung”.
 The region was known for its mines, smelting furnaces and winding towers.
 In the meantime, however, the “Ruhrpott” as they call it, has transformed itself into a cultural region – home to more than five million people and the European Capital of Culture in 2010.